akshatbudania/pdsnd_github/README.md

-### Date created
+Date created
-Include the date you created this project and README file.
+19th January 2021

-### Project Title
+Project Title
-Replace the Project Title
+Bikeshare Project

-### Description
+Description
-Describe what your project is about and what it does
+statistical analysis

-### Files used
+Files used
-Include the files used
+new_york_city.csv chicago.csv washington.csv

-### Credits
+Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I would like to thank the instructors and reviewers of Udacity